Question: "What does the Bible say about women leaders in government? Should a woman be President?"

 Women in the Bible occasionally held strong positions: some good, some bad.
 Esther was put in a place where her influence could help Israel, but she was not in authority.
 Jezebel was the wife of King Ahab, but she had an evil influence.
 Many women followed Jesus, and godly women helped the apostles.
 Paul wrote to Timothy about the importance of the spiritual influence of Timothy's mother Eunice and his grandmother Lois (2 Timothy 1:5).

 Bible women often held influential roles yet not necessarily leadership positions.
-While Deborah led Israel (Judges 4:1-5:31), she appears to have had more of an influencing role.
-In fact, women rulers were seen as a sign of judgment.
+In fact, at times, women rulers were seen as a sign of judgment.
 The prophet Isaiah lamented, “O My people!
 Their oppressors are children, and women rule over them” (Isaiah 3:12).
-Isaiah is saying that women were considered ill-suited for leadership in the nation of Israel, but the question remains whether we can extrapolate from this verse that all women are equally ill-suited for leadership of any nation at any time.
+Isaiah is saying that women were considered ill-suited for leadership in the nation of Israel; however, the question remains whether we can extrapolate from that verse that all women are equally ill-suited for leadership of any nation at any time.
+Deborah led Israel (Judges 4:1—5:31).
 Modern times have seen several outstanding female national leaders, including Israel’s Golda Meir, who successfully ruled Israel from 1969 to 1974.
 Since we know that God ordains all leadership—“For there is no authority except from God, and those which exist are established by God” (Romans 13:1)—we can assume that He placed Mrs. Meir in the leadership of Israel and sovereignly ordained her term of office.

 Generally speaking, God designed men for positions of leadership.
 But apart from leadership in the church and family, which is given to men alone, the Bible doesn’t expressly forbid women from positions of government.
 As a “gray” issue, the question of women leading in government has been passionately debated.
 Even those who are most vehemently against a woman president would be hard pressed to justify voting for an ungodly man who has a favorable position toward abortion, for example, over a godly Christian woman with a strong pro-life stance.